Spin-off

 This Gen0 chip, manufactured by QuantWare , will enable the Spanish academic and business community to carry out the first executions of quantum circuits under complete Spanish control.
 It is the first of a series of 7 QPUs that will be provided to BSC throughout the duration of the contract, with the last one being the Gen6 chip with 30 qubits.

-New paper by the QCT group
+New publication by the QCT group